Ruptured disc prevention

 The best way to prevent a ruptured disc is to live a healthy lifestyle.
 One of the key roles of the spine is to support most of the body’s weight.
-By carrying around excess body weight, the spine is burdened by an increase in pressure on the discs and vertebrae.
-This can result in a variety of symptoms, including:
+Anything that adds to the weight or increases pressure on the discs, such as carrying extra weight or practicing poor posture, can increase pressure on the discs and vertebrae.
+This can potentially result in a variety of symptoms, including:

 - Soreness or stiffness in the back or neck

 - Numbness or tingling in the extremities